lupyuen/lupyuen.github.io/src/rust6.md

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.

-Special Thanks to __Mr Rushabh Gala__: Sorry it’s my first GSoC, I could have done better 🙏
+Special Thanks to __Mr Rushabh Gala__: Sorry it’s my first GSoC, I could have done better, I'm grateful for your patience and understanding 🙏

 -   [__Sponsor me a coffee__](https://github.com/sponsors/lupyuen)